clcain/shall/README.md

+# Shall (sh all)

-The easiest way to manage a small collection of servers through SSH. `shall` uses tools already built into most GNU/Linux systems to stay as lightweigt as possible.
+The easiest way to manage a small collection of servers through SSH.
+Shall uses tools already built into most GNU/Linux systems to stay as lightweigt as possible.

 ## Installation

-`shall` only needs to be in your `PATH` to run.
+Shall only needs to be in your `PATH` to run.
 You can run `bash install.sh` to set this up automatically.

 ## Configuration